 I hit bottom when my mother died on June 30, 2010.
 I suppose I thought she would live forever, although no one does.
 I spent a lot of time in bed, drank and had anxiety attacks.
 Only after her death did I fully realize what she meant to me.

 I started getting up when I traveled to Bolivia for a star party in July, 2012.
 On returning, I penned a series of astronomy papers.
-In February, 2013, a new wave of music began.
+In February, 2013, a new wave of music was started by Little Big Town.
+I became a strict lyricist.